Durtur/Dungeoneer/README.md

 ## What isn't it?
  * A VTT with multiplayer support
- * A a place to keep your notes
+ * A place to keep your notes
  * A map making application
  * A multiplayer internet type thing.
 This is just a deskotop client.